DeanZi/testing_hw_components/README.md

   - Setting camera features
   - Occupying the camera for concurrency tests
   - Capturing images and recording videos

+### `cpu_utils.py`

+- Simulates high CPU load for stress testing:

+  - Utilizes multiprocessing to spawn processes running CPU-intensive tasks

+  - Each process continuously searches for prime numbers to generate CPU load

+  - Runs for a set duration before terminating all spawned processes

 ## Test Framework
 - The project uses the `pytest` framework for testing.